Mike Aquilina

 Daniel R. Melamed is professor of music in musicology at the Indiana University Jacobs School of Music.
 His research interests focus on J.S.
 Bach, Mozart-era opera, and music of the seventeenth and eighteenth centuries.
 He is president of the American Bach Society and director of the Bloomington Bach Cantata Project.
 He has authored Listening to Bach: The Mass in B Minor and the Christmas Oratorio, Hearing Bach’s Passions, and J. S. Bach and the German Motet, and co-authored (with Michael Marissen) An Introduction to Bach Studies.
 He is editor of Bach Studies 2 and Bach Perspectives 8: J. S. Bach and the Oratorio.

-Read his discussion of the Bach's Passions.
+Read his discussion of the Bach's Passions and Bach's Sacred Music.

 Michael J. McGrath